pigriver123/project-theta/code/README.md

 Our makefile is written such that when run from the code directory:

-- 'make test' will run the tests inside utils/tests to check our functions
+- `make test` will run the tests inside utils/tests to check our functions
-- 'make coverage' will check the coverage of our functions
+- `make coverage` will check the coverage of our functions